csu-hci-projects/RNAfoldinggameCS464/unity/README.md

 # Unity

 Unity project will be found within this folder.
-More info to come.
+The .zip file is the same as what is on the GitHub.